Valdr687/vervada-web/README.md

 - index.html : Homepage
 - showcase.html : more images of what my texture pack do
-- support.html : how can people support my pack
 - faq.html : some questions and answer related to the pack

 ### Creative Commons License